IHCantabria/SWIM_WaterBalanceModule/README.md

 ## 📦 Repository Structure

+### 📁 Required Data (Manual Download)

+Due to large file sizes (over 100 MB), the contents of the `data/` folder are not included in the repository.
+You must download the corresponding datasets from the release tag or external sources and place them in the following structure:

 - `data/` — Raw and preprocessed data files
   - `climate/` — ERA5-Land downloads
   - `terrain/` — Historical GloFAS streamflow files
   - `dicharge/` — Geometries for extraction and aggregation

 - `notebooks/` — Jupyter notebooks for exploratory analysis and modeling
+  - `Extract_Basins.ipynb` — Delineation of watersheds using flow direction and accumulation rasters
+  - `Create_Regression_Models.ipynb` — Training and validation of machine learning models to predict streamflow from climate variables

 - `src/` — Modular source code
-  - `preprocessing.py` — Cleaning, interpolation and aggregation
-  - `extraction.py` — NetCDF data extraction by coordinates or polygons
-  - `models.py` — ML model definition, training and validation
+  - `SWIM.py` — Functions for climate-discharge modeling: preprocessing, model training, and prediction
-  - `utils.py` — Auxiliary functions

-- `outputs/` — Generated results (models, figures, reports)

 - `requirements.txt` — Project dependencies